HACCS

 HACSS is a patented* CSF System with rotationally symmetric targets and randomly presented optotypes.

-HACSS provides you with a system that conforms to ANSI (American National Standards Institute) and ISO (International Standards Organization) guidelines and provides a technician-free, fully automated system that can be configured to utilize the full capabilities of the M&S Smart System.
+HACSS provides you with a system that conforms to ANSI (American National Standards Institute) and ISO (International Standards Organization) guidelines.
+It provides a technician-free, fully automated system.
+This can be configured to utilize the full capabilities of the M&S Smart System.

 With a published study comparing it favorably against established contrast testing methods and comprehensive normative data, HACSS has revolutionized contrast sensitivity testing.